 Enterprise content management has been ruled by Java for decades (literally).
 The LAMP stack (Linux, Apache, MySQL and PHP) has been lagging behind in enterprise credibility, but nowadays they've even got access to enterprise features such as BPMN and DMN.
 Contemporary Symfony CMSes are also alternatives to older monoliths such as WordPress or Drupal.

 Data Journalism is a growing trend.
 Generating insightful editorial content from large masses of data is something that is on the lips in many news rooms.
-The tools for Data Journalism continue to be fragmented and there is a lot of room for improvement.
+The tools for Data Journalism continue to be fragmented and there is a lot of room for improvement through a CMS native in "Chunky Content".
 Learn more about the requirements for a CMS for Data Journalism.